laserpants/sagacious-cpp/README.md

 ## Move semantics
 ### Rvalue references
 C++ differentiates between lvalues and rvalues.
-This distinction goes back to C, and the idea of an lvalue as one that appears on the *left*-hand-side of an assignment.
+This distinction goes back to C, and the idea of an lvalue as one that appears on the *left*-hand side of an assignment.
 ```cpp
 int x = 1 + 1; // here, x is an lvalue, and 1 + 1 an rvalue
 ```